masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 ## Masa Protocol: The Solution

-The Masa Protocol, encompassing the Masa Oracle and other components, offers a robust solution to this challenge.
+The Masa Protocol, encompassing the Masa Protocol and other components, offers a robust solution to this challenge.
 It aims to provide a unified, secure, and privacy-preserving data layer that places the user at its core.

 - **Unified Data Layer**: The Masa Protocol consolidates a user's behavioral and identity data, ensuring that it remains accessible yet private, irrespective of its source (on-chain or off-chain).